spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/product/ux/ux-research-training/research-panel-management/index.html.md

 3. **Find your participants by creating a research recruitment request**
 - To populate your panel, open a [research recruitment request](/handbook/engineering/ux/ux-research-training/recruiting-participants/#how-to-recruit-participants-when-you-arent-sure-where-to-find-them) and indicate that the request is for a research panel.
 - You can find participants yourself and skip this step.
-- Who does this: Research project DRI and Research Operations
+- Who does this: Panel DRI and Research Operations
 4. **Decide who will be in your panel and use the [Panel Tracking & Reimbursement Template](https://docs.google.com/spreadsheets/d/1uQO7BfvXCB-ysIRMivH5ReG8LB5nptGw0ma7E4Rz5gM/copy) to compile participants**
 - After respondents complete the screener, you will need to review responses and determine who qualifies for the panel based on your criteria.
 - Add the panelists and their information in the Panelist Information sheet in the [Panel Tracking & Reimbursement Template](https://docs.google.com/spreadsheets/d/1uQO7BfvXCB-ysIRMivH5ReG8LB5nptGw0ma7E4Rz5gM/copy).
 To do so, download the results from Qualtrics and transfer to the Panelist Information sheet.
-- Who does this: Research project DRI
+- Who does this: Panel DRI
 5. **Communicate with participants regarding their inclusion in the panel, who their point of contact will be for the research effort, and frequency and length of participation.** [Refer to Communication guidelines for participant outreach](/handbook/engineering/ux/ux-research-training/research-panel-management/#panel-management-and-tracking).
-- Who does this: Research project DRI
+- Who does this: Panel DRI
 - See [Participant email communication examples](https://docs.google.com/document/d/1vEthOeiZl-yly-afd6eZrh5DIXL-DzH79BZBOKxzqlM/edit?usp=sharing) for templates.

 #### Conducting research with your panel